Hideo Kojima reportedly pitched a Stadia-exclusive follow-up to Death Stranding

 At the time, Kojima’s proposal had only been given initial approval by Google.
 The developer and studio Kojima Productions then began the early stages of development.
 Once early mockups were shown, Google pulled the plug.

 It wasn’t long after that the card began to fall for Stadia.
 In 2021, Google shut down the internal Stadia development house.
 Stadia Games and Entertainment vice president Jade Raymond also left the company at this time.
 Stadia GM and vice president Phil Harrison then began to pivot to focus on third-party game support.
-This ultimately led to Harrison breaking the news that Google is shutting down it Stadia services on January 18th, 2023.
+This ultimately led to Harrison breaking the news that Google is shutting down its Stadia services on January 18th, 2023.

 As for Death Stranding and Kojima, the game has gone on to be ported to PC and is now also available via Microsoft’s PC Game Pass.
 Kojima is now working alongside Microsoft on “ a video game for Xbox like no one has ever experienced or seen before.”
 It’s said the game will utilize the power of the cloud.
 It seems that Kojima’s sullied partnership with Google did not avert the creator from working with cloud-based tech.